| African Orphanage |

 It is recommended you have travellers’ health insurance when you leave your country.
 We suggest purchasing on-line www.TripTithe.com

 On the orphanage compound, we have a well where we get our drinking and bathing water which is clean and free of diseases, so it is safe for all to drink.
-Most of our food is vegetarian, cooked with the produce we grow on our own land.
+Most of our food is vegetarian, cooked from crops we grow on our own land.
 No volunteer has gotten ill from eating or drinking any of the compound’s supplies.
+However, in case of illness or any emergency, we have contact of a local doctor who has a clinic at mithini.

 Medicines are readily available at pharmacies in Thika however it is advisable that volunteers bring their own first aid kit, and any prescribed medication.
 Basic medication such as paracetamol and for upset stomachs is available, as are basics such as bandaids, cotton buds and wipes.